Sunday, June 9, 2019

 segments of the map that were not attached to the main

-document prior to laying on the lining paper.
+document before laying on the lining paper.

 Photo by Tim Gurczak, Collections Photographer.